intjscorpion/INTJSCORP-TECHNOLOGIES/README.md

 - VR Sentress Realm™ DEMO concept development in stealth-mode>✔️

-- Game mechanics and game blueprint for first game>✔️
+- Game mechanics and game blueprint for first games>✔️

-- Initial outreach to potential game developers,collaborators,marketing teams and ongoing research into development costs for future game integrations> ✔️
+- Initial outreach to potential game developers,collaborators, marketing teams and ongoing research into development costs for future game integrations> ✔️